apache/arrow/docs/source/format/CProtocol.rst

 the :c:member:`ArrowArray.format` string.

-Any incompatible changes should be part of a new specification, for example "Arrow C data protocol v2".
+Any incompatible changes should be part of a new specification, for example "Arrow C data interface v2".

 Inspiration
 ===========

-The Arrow C data protocol is inspired by the `Python buffer protocol`_, which has proven immensely successful in allowing various Python libraries exchange numerical data with no knowledge of each other and near-zero adaptation cost.
+The Arrow C data interface is inspired by the `Python buffer protocol`_, which has proven immensely successful in allowing various Python libraries exchange numerical data with no knowledge of each other and near-zero adaptation cost.